 This book is about taxes in Canada: who pays what, and who gets what.
 Taxes connect us to one another, to the common good, and to the future.
 In many respects, then, this is a book about the Canada we want, about citizenship and the common good, and about the role of government.
 The contributors, leading practitioners and scholars on taxation and public policy in Canada, explore how taxes have become a political “no-go zone” and how changes in taxation are changing Canada.
 They challenge the view that “any tax is a bad tax” and provide broad directions for fairer and smarter approaches.

 Jordan Himelfarb is an opinion editor at The Toronto Star.
-Previously he was the editor of The Mark and the Arts and Ideas editor of This Magazine.
+Previously he was editor of The Mark and Arts and Ideas editor of This Magazine.
 His writing has appeared in many of Canada’s foremost newspapers and magazines.
-He is also co-editor of the music website Said the Gramophone, one of Time Magazine’s top blogs of 2009.
+He is also co-editor of the music website Said the Gramophone, one of Time magazine’s top blogs of 2009.